Clooos/Bubble-Card/README.md

 > 1. To add a pop-up you first need to add a `vertical-stack` card to your dashboard
 > 2. This `vertical-stack` must be before all your other cards in your view order
 > 3. Now add a `Bubble Card` with the `Pop-up` type
-> 4. Just fill in the `Hash` inputs and the ones you need
+> 4. Just fill in the `Hash` input and the ones you need
 > </details>

 ---